denisri/fdc_catamaps/README.md

 the CataZoom app.

 positional arguments:
   input_file            input SVG Inkscape file output_3d_dir         output 3D meshes directory (default: meshes_obj)

-optional arguments:<br>
+optional arguments:
-  -h, --help     show this help message and exit<br>
-  --2d           Build 2D maps (public, private, poster)<br>
+  -h, --help            show this help message and exit --2d                  Build 2D maps (several maps). the maps list is given
-  --3d           Build 3D map meshes in the "meshes_obj/" directory<br>
-  --igc          Build 2D maps with IGC maps underneath in a semi-transparent
-                 background.
-Zooms, 2nd level shifts, and symbols replacements are not applied in order to respect the scales.<br>
-  --igc_private  Build 2D maps with IGC maps underneath in a semi-transparent
-                 background, including private indications<br>
-  --color COLOR  recolor the maps using a color model.
-Available models are
-                 (currently): igc, bator, black (igc is used automatically in the --igc options)<br>
-  --split        split the SVG file into 4 smaller ones, each containing a
-                 subset of the layers<br>
+                        via the --maps option.
+If the latter is not specified, do all.
+  -m DO_2D_MAPS, --maps DO_2D_MAPS
+                        specify which 2d maps should be built, ex:
+                        "public,private,igc".
+Values are in ("public",
+                        "private", "wip", "poster", "igc", "igc_private").
+                        Default: all if --2d is used.
+If this option is specified, --2d is implied (thus is not needed) --3d                  Build 3D map meshes in the "meshes_obj/" directory --color COLOR         recolor the maps using a color model.
+Available models are (currently): igc, bator, black (igc is used automatically in the --igc options) --split               split the SVG file into 4 smaller ones, each containing a subset of the layers --dpi DPI             output JPEG images resolution.
+May be global (for all outputs): "360", or scoped to a single map: "igc:360".
-  --join         reverse the --split operation: concatenate layers from
+                        Several --dpi options may specify resolutions for several output maps: "--dpi 200,igc:360,private:280" --join                reverse the --split operation: concatenate layers from several files --output_filename OUTPUT_FILENAME
-                 several files<br>
+                        base filename for output 2D maps.
+The filename will be suffixed according to maps types (_imprimable,
+                        _imprimable_private, etc) (default: same as input
+                        file).
+Be careful that some maps are using files linked in the same input directory, and will not work if the output is in a different directory.
 ```

 Notes